 The Strange Ones, also known as Deux inconnus, is a 2011 short film directed by Christopher Radcliff and Lauren Wolkstein.
 True to its title – the film is quite strange.
-It starts like a road movie and as the story develops transforms into suspense.
-Or, better said, it might transform into suspense if you let the stereo-typical soundtrack lead you in that direction.
+It starts as a road movie and as the story develops transforms into suspense.
+Or, better said, it might transform into suspense if you let the stereotypical soundtrack lead you in that direction.
 There are but three characters in the film – a man and a boy who travel to an unknown destination and a young woman who they encounter in a motel swimming pool.

 There is not much more than that, though there are some subtle hints that there might be more than meets the eye.
 I expected more development of the storyline – a bit of controversy or a surprising ending at least – of the kind that often transforms what would be an ordinary short film into a masterpiece.
 Yet, none of my expectations were met.
 Instead, a weak opening began thirteen minutes of weak character development, stilted acting and boredom.